EPA’s Southeastern chief indicted on Alabama ethics charges | WTOP

 BIRMINGHAM, Ala.
 (AP) — The man appointed by President Donald Trump’s administration to run the Environmental Protection Agency’s Southeastern regional office has been indicted, along with a former business partner, on state ethics charges in Alabama.

-Al.com reports that Trey Glenn and a former business partner, Scott Phillips, are charged with ethics violations in Birmingham.
+News outlets reported Tuesday that Trey Glenn and a former business partner, Scott Phillips, are charged with multiple ethics violations in Birmingham.
+The ethics law prohibits officials from using their office for personal financial gain and from soliciting or receiving money or other things of value.

-Glenn is administrator of the EPA’s regional office in Atlanta, and a former director of the Alabama Department of Environmental Management.
+Glenn was appointed in August 2017 as administrator of the EPA’s regional office in Atlanta, which oversees eight Southeastern states.
+He had served previously as director of the Alabama Department of Environmental Management and also worked as a business lobbyist who opposed federal Superfund cleanup efforts in Birmingham.

-Glenn left the state environmental agency in 2009 and formed a lobbying firm with Phillips.
-Both were involved in opposing a federal cleanup in Birmingham.
-A state lawmaker has pleaded guilty and two others were convicted on charges linked to that project.
+After Glenn left the state environmental agency, he formed a lobbying firm with Phillips.
+Both were involved in opposing a federal Superfund cleanup in Birmingham.
+A former state lawmaker, Oliver Robinson, has pleaded guilty and two others — Drummond Co. executive David Roberson and attorney Joel Gilbert — were convicted on charges linked to that project.

+Glenn and Phillips each testified in the trial of Roberson and Gilbert this summer.
+Roberson and Gilbert were convicted on charges they bribed Robinson to oppose efforts by the EPA to clean up a Birmingham neighborhood in Robinson’s district.

+EPA’s Region 4, headquartered in Atlanta, includes Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina and Tennessee.

 Copyright © 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.